 - Projects have a development target, as well as a creative target.

 - Secondary targets can be kept open for sponsors or partners.

 Cooperation projects with other open source projects is possible too.

-In the past 4 years, we’ve realized five open projects.
-Currently we are setting up the 6th project, nicknamed “Gooseberry”, with the aim of bringing together studios and teams to create a feature animation film.
+In the past 7 years, we’ve realized five open projects.
+Currently we are realizing the 6th project, nicknamed “Gooseberry”, with the aim of bringing together studios and teams to create a feature animation film.